hp-printerr/hpmug/index.rst

 5. Save the installer file to your computer.

 **********
-Steps to Install Canon Printer Driver
+Steps to Install HP Printer Driver
 **********

 1. Locate the downloaded installer file on your computer.